mckenningHS/SAproject/README.md

 - Triggered manually via “✨ Scan for Upsell”

 ### Why did you choose this feature?

-- Connects device telemetry with CRM
+- It connects Breezy’s device data with HubSpot’s CRM data, showing how the integration can drive sales and marketing actions.
-- Shows real revenue opportunities
-- Fits Breezy’s hardware + subscription model
+- It ties Breezy’s business model (hardware + subscription) directly into revenue-focused insights inside HubSpot.

 ### How does it make the integration smarter?

-- Identifies strong upsell candidates
+- It highlights which customers are likely good upsell candidates, not just who owns a device.
-- Helps Sales focus efforts
+- Sales can focus on High Opportunity contacts instead of a generic list.
-- Helps Marketing build precise Active Lists
+- Marketing can build Active Lists based on the upsell_opportunity property and target “High” contacts with stronger offers.

 ### When use AI vs rules?

-Use AI for multi-input predictions.
-Use rules for simple thresholds.
+- Use AI when evaluating many inputs (telemetry, house size, device model, season, etc.) to make a flexible prediction of upsell potential, not just a simple threshold.
+- Use traditional logic when a basic rule is enough (for example, energy spend > X for 3 months in a row).

+In this POC, the AI-based feature replaces what would otherwise be a very complex set of nested if/then rules.
 ---

 ## F. Design Decisions